QingyangKong/knowledge-dump/Specifications/Javascript/node js/NPM Basic commands.md

 `--save` means the package installed in `/node_modules` will be saved in package.json also. `--save-dev` means the package installed and saved in devDependencies in `package.json`. devdenpendecy means this package is only required in development but not in this plugin.

 #### inatall dependency globally
-Installing a dependency globally is just add this dependency into the NPM's "base folder".
+Installing a dependency globally is just to add this dependency into the NPM's "base folder".
 Commands saved in the bin folder of the dependency can be executed anywhere becasue the "base folder" of NPM is in the enviornment variables list.
 Eg, if you want to use `ng new` to create a new angular project, first try to install angular cli globally by `npm install -g @angular/cli`.

 ### npm ls